massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_09_lab_ak.md

 1. Close the currently running Windows Terminal application.

-1. Return to your browser window with the Azure portal.
+1. Return to your browser window with  Azure portal.

 #### Review